tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 Next, we need a place where all this employee data can be utilized and rendered.
 You can create a layout `profiles.njk` inside a new directory called `_includes/layouts/` and begin iterating over the array of card objects in cards.json.
 You could also just create a `profiles.html` file to iterate over the global data and not use any `.md` files, as the templates are being transformed to HTML at build time.

+<h3 class="post-heading">JavaScript files</h3>

-As a JavaScript data file, similiar to how we would expose our public API through a Node package using `module.exports`.
-Whatever is exported from a `.js` global data file is accessible anywhere in your project just as it would with JSON.
+When using `.js` global data files, you have the option to export an object or a function using `module.exports`.
+If you have worked with modules before or have exposed the public API of a Node package on npm, your probably familiar with exporting.
+Whatever is exported from a `.js` global data file is globally accessible anywhere in your project just as it would with JSON.
 Here is a short example:

 {% filename "card.js" %}